Assignment 1: Six Degrees of Kevin Bacon

 and then remade in 2004.
 They’re two different films with two different

 casts.)
-If you look in the imdb-utils.h
+If you look in the imdb-utils.h file, you’ll see that the film

-methods.
+struct provides operator< and operator== methods.
 That means that two

-s know how to compare themselves to each other using infix ==
+films know how to compare themselves to each other using infix == and <.

-You can just rely on the <
+You can just rely on the < and == to compare two film records.
+In fact,

-you have to, because the movies in the movieData
+you have to, because the movies in the movieData binary image are sorted

-to respect film::operator<
+to respect film::operator<.

-It’s best to work on the implementation of the imdb
+It’s best to work on the implementation of the imdb class in isolation, not

 worrying about the details of the search algorithm you’ll eventually need to

 write.
-I’ve provided a test harness to exercise the imdb
+I’ve provided a test harness to exercise the imdb all by itself, and

-system generates a test
+that code sits in imdbtest.cc.
+The make system generates a test

-which you can use to verify that your imdb
+application called imdbtest which you can use to verify that your imdb

 implementation is solid.
 I provide my own version in ./samples/imdbtest_soln

-is a symbolic link in your repo to a shared directory with solution
+(samples is a symbolic link in your repo to a shared directory with solution

 executables) so you can run your version and my version side by side and make